anyaevostinar/anyaevostinar.github.io/classes/201-w24/lab-interfaces.md

 published: true
 ---

 This is a lab assignment and so you will not be submitting it.
-However, the concepts and practice will help you on both the homework and exams so I encourage you to make a serious effort on it during class and consider finishing it outside of class.
+However, the concepts and practice will help you on both the homework and quizzes so I encourage you to make a serious effort on it during class and consider finishing it outside of class.

 ## Goals
 To work out what it means to implement an interface, see one advantage of having interfaces in practice, and try out working with Lists.